Brentophillips/Drafts/Elements-Attributes.md

 This project will support two connected projects, one researching how IATI XML data can be converted into JSON ([IATI-JSON]()) and another looking at how IATI data can be extracted and stored in a Neo4j graph database ([IATI-Graph]()).

-## Tasks
+## Contribute

-Before contributing, volunteers are encourged to [sign-up]() to join the community's team on GitHub and our workspace on Slack and follow this project's Slack channel.
+* [sign-up]() to join the community's workspace on Slack and follow this project's Slack channel

-Task-wise, help is needed to:
+* "Watch" this repository on GitHub
+* Fork this repository, commit and push some changes ([tutorial](https://www.freecodecamp.org/news/a-simple-git-guide-and-cheat-sheet-for-open-source-contributors/) for beginners) or add some issues

+### Tasks

 * Create and maintain an up-to-date list of IATI XML elements and attributes
 * Research and convert IATI fields into JSON and Neo4j compatible versions
 * Help research and list possible new IATI XML fields and add these to the conversion table